sigrudds1/Godot-MariaDB-Connector-Plugin/README.md

 - [Ko-fi](https://ko-fi.com/vikingtinkerer)

 ## Version Updates Summary
-v1.4.0 - Added new breakout methods for query and supporting last_error member variable to test for errors, context method name was changed.
+v1.4.0 - Added new breakout methods for query and supporting last_error member variable to test for errors, context method name was changed, added gdscript examples in demo.

 v1.3.0 - Added a connection method to faacilitate base64 encoded baswords with a supporting context class.